U.S. State Department

 The why: economic opportunity shouldn't depend on your zip code, your background, or who you know.

-That work eventually led to testifying before the U.S. House Ways & Means Committee on affordable housing, workforce innovation, and economic opportunity.
+That body of work eventually led to testifying before the U.S. House Ways & Means Committee on affordable housing, workforce innovation, and economic opportunity.
 Standing in that room, speaking to members of Congress about what actually works on the ground, crystallized something: the gap between good intentions and good outcomes is almost always an operational one.

 What It Taught Me